-The Company reviews land option contracts where we have a non-refundable deposit to determine whether the corresponding land sellers are variable interest entities (VIE) and, if so, whether we are the primary beneficiary
+We review land option contracts where we have a non-refundable deposit to determine whether the corresponding land seller is a VIE and, if so, whether we are the primary beneficiary.

 In determining whether we are the primary beneficiary, we consider, among other things, whether we have the power to direct the activities that most significantly impact the economic performance of the VIE.
 In making this determination, we consider whether we have the power to direct certain activities, including, but not limited to, determining or limiting the scope or purpose of the VIE, the ability to sell or transfer property owned or controlled by the VIE, or arranging financing for the VIE.
-We are not the primarily beneficiary of any VIE as of December 31, 2014 and 2013.
+We are not the primarily beneficiary of any VIE as of December 31, 2015 and 2014.